What Is The Thinnest Layer Of The Earth?

 The brittle upper layer of the mantle and the crust make up the layers of the Lithosphere of Earth.

 The Earth’s solid outer layer is known as the Lithosphere.
-The Earth’s uppermost layers, the brittle upper mantle and crust, make up the Lithosphere.
-An asthenosphere (another higher mantle layer) and atmosphere separate it.
+The Earth’s uppermost layers, the brittle upper mantle and crust, comprise the Lithosphere.
+An asthenosphere (another higher mantle layer) and an atmosphere separate it.
 The Lithosphere’s rocks are still elastic but not viscous.
 When studying the flow of materials, geologists and rheologists look for differences in the flexibility of the upper mantle’s two layers at the lithosphere-asthenosphere boundary (LAB).
 When a solid material is under stress, its flexibility is measured.
-In comparison to the asthenosphere, the Lithosphere is far less ductile.
+In comparison to the asthenosphere, the Lithosphere is far less malleable.

 Oceanic Lithosphere and continental Lithosphere are two distinct forms of the Lithosphere.
 There are two types of oceanic Lithosphere: oceanic crust and continental Lithosphere.
 Tectonic activity is the most well-known aspect of Earth’s Lithosphere.
 In geological terms, tectonic activity refers to the movement of massive lithosphere slabs known as tectonic plates.
-The Lithosphere is separated by tectonic plates, including the North American and Caribbean tectonic plates, the Scotia tectonic plate, and the Eurasian plate.
+Tectonic plates, including the North American and Caribbean tectonic plates, the Scotia tectonic plate, and the Eurasian plate, separate the Lithosphere.
 This action is concentrated near the plates’ borders, where they can clash, break apart, or glide against one another.

 By harnessing heat from the Lithosphere’s mantle, the movement of tectonic plates is made feasible.
-The Lithosphere’s rocks become more pliable as a result of thermal energy.
+Thermal energy makes the Lithosphere’s rocks more pliable.
 An earthquake can be caused by tectonic activity in the Earth’s Lithosphere.
 Deep ocean trenches are generated when the Lithosphere undergoes orogeny (mountain building).
 The Lithosphere can be shaped by tectonic activity.
-Thinner lithospheres can be seen in both oceans and continents along rift valleys and ocean ridges, where plates move apart.
+Thinner lithospheres can be seen in oceans and continents along rift valleys and ocean ridges, where plates move apart.

 Which Structural Zones Exist Within The Core Compositional Zone?